UniversalDependencies/UD_English-GUM/README.md

 # Additional annotations in MISC

 The MISC column contains **entity, coreference, information status, Wikification and discourse** annotations from the full GUM corpus, encoded using the annotations `Entity`, `Split`, `Bridge` and `Discourse`.

+## Entity

 The `Entity` annotation uses the CoNLL 2012 shared task bracketing format, which identifies potentially coreferring entities using round opening and closing brackets as well as a unique ID per entity, repeated across mentions.
 In the following example, actor Jared Padalecki appears in a single token mention, labeled `(person-1-giv:act-1-coref-Jared_Padalecki)` indicating the entity type (`person`) combined with the unique ID of all mentions of Padalecki in the text (`person-1`).
 Because Padalecki is a named entity with a corresponding Wikipedia page, the Wikification identifier corresponding to his Wikipedia page is given after the last hyphen (`person-1-Jared_Padalecki`).
 We can also see an information status annotation (`giv:act`, indicating an aforementioned or 'given' entity, actively mentioned last no farther than the previous sentences; see Dipper et al. 2007), as well as minimum token ID information indicating the head tokens for fuzzy matching (in this case `1`, the first and only token  in this span) and the coreference type `coref`, indicating lexical subsequent mention.
 The labels for each part of the hyphen-separated annotation is given at the top of each document in a comment `# global.Entity = entity-GRP-infstat-MIN-coref_type-identity`, indicating that these annotations consist of the entity type, coreference group, information status, minimal tokens for head matching, the coreference type, and named entity identity (if available).

 Multi-token mentions receive opening brackets on the line in which they open, such as `(person-97-giv:inact-1,3-coref-Jensen_Ackles`, and a closing annotation `97)` at the token on which they end.
 Multiple annotations are possible for one token, corresponding to nested entities, e.g. `(time-175-giv:inact-1-coref)189)` below corresponds to the single token and last token of the time entities "2015" and "April 2015" respectively.